 But I’d sent photos home to my dad, and they told another story.
 China’s national seal, flag, and an official podium with the words “Shanghai Marriage Registry Office” adorned the stage where John and I stood side by side.
 Across from us, a bureaucrat read our wedding vows, asking us to pledge to care for one another, and our parents.
 The whole thing screamed “wedding at the courthouse or justice of peace.”

 “My family doesn’t consider us married until we have the wedding ceremony,” John would reassure me.
-So, by July 2007, it didn’t matter that it was nearly three years after we had “registered.”
+So, by the time we did have our ceremony, it didn’t matter that it was nearly three years after we had “registered.”
 John’s family welcomed us back home to China, to do the ceremony that I wanted, and they wanted.
 There was no confusion about it — this was our true wedding.

 But I can’t say the same for my family in the US.
-After all, they still ask me if my anniversary is July 7, or July 26. 😉
+After all, they still ask me what’s the date of our anniversary. 😉

 Have your family or friends ever gotten confused over the “dengji question” — or other wedding/marriage customs in China?